-Category II - Organizations with 1,000 or fewer workers and subunits of suchorganizations - U.S. \$1,000
+Category I - Organizations with more than 1,000 workers and subunits of such organizations - U.S. \$2,000

 This nonrefundable fee will partially cover the costs of reviewing submissions and administering the Award on a global scale.
 The submission fee shall be submitted in U.S. dollars.
 Payment shall be by corporate check, bank check, cashier's check or money order payable to "NSC - Campbell Award," or credit card.
 An invoice will be sent to the applicant after all eligibility requirements are confirmed.
 If payment is not received before June 1, 2024 the application will not be considered for the Award.